Square root of 5: Algebra

 The field $\mathbb{Q}[\sqrt{-5}],$ like any other quadratic field, is an abelian extension of the rational numbers.
 The Kronecker–Weber theorem therefore guarantees that the square root of five can be written as a rational linear combination of roots of unity:

-Identities of Ramanujan

-The square root of 5 appears in various identities discovered by Srinivasa Ramanujan involving continued fractions.

-For example, this case of the Rogers–Ramanujan continued fraction:
+Decimal calculation

+As of January 2022, the numerical value in decimal of the square root of 5 has been computed to at least 2.25 trillion digits.